 A node circled in red indicates that loss is occurring at that point in the path, meeting the percentage threshold specified by the loss slider.

 A node circled in black, and showing an IP address beside it, is an endpoint (or target) of the test.

 A node circled in a moving blue dashed line indicates that the node is selected.

 A link represented as a moving blue dashed line indicates that the link is selected.

 A path showing a split is an indication that there are multiple routes to the destination.
 All path visualization is based on a minimum of three tests running from each agent.
-When a path splits, the thickness of the line representing the link between the nodes will show how many of the tests traversed each link.
+When a path splits, the thickness of the line representing the link between the nodes shows how many of the tests traversed each link.

 Link with high delay

 A red link indicates a delay that meets the threshold specified by the latency slider.

 Loop in the traffic flow

 A line with arrows indicates an identified routing loop.
 To avoid this traffic loop, routing table changes must be applied.